AdrianDoM/PythonNeat/README.md

 # neat-js
-A homemade implementation of the NEAT (NeuroEvolution of Augmenting Topologies) algorithm by Ken Stanley.
+A homemade implementation of the [NEAT (NeuroEvolution of Augmenting Topologies)](http://nn.cs.utexas.edu/keyword?stanley:ec02) algorithm by Ken Stanley and Risto Miikkulainen.